grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 Then the DSP object has to be connected to an audio driver to be rendered (see the `m_dsp->compute(128, m_input, m_output);` block).
 A more complete C++ example can be [found here](https://github.com/grame-cncm/faust/blob/master-dev/tests/llvm-tests/llvm-test.cpp).
 A example using the pure C API can be [found here](https://github.com/grame-cncm/faust/blob/master-dev/tests/llvm-tests/llvm-test.c).

+### Deployment

+The application or plugin using `libfaust` can embed the library either as a statically linked component (to get a self-contained binary) or provided as a separate component and load it dynamically at runtime.
+The Faust libraries themselves usually have to be bundled separately and can be accessed at runtime using the compiler `-I /path/to/libraries` option in `createDSPFactoryFromString/createDSPFactoryFromFile` functions.

 ## Using libfaust with the Interpreter backend

 When compiled to embed the [Interpreter backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/interpreter), `libfaust` can also be used to generate the Faust Bytes Code (FBC) format and interpret it in memory.